prashantkalkar/cdc-pact-expert-talk/README.md

 This will create the jenkins build with the suggested plugins.
 The plugin list is taken from [https://github.com/jenkinsci/jenkins/blob/jenkins-2.19.4/core/src/main/resources/jenkins/install/platform-plugins.json](https://github.com/jenkinsci/jenkins/blob/jenkins-2.19.4/core/src/main/resources/jenkins/install/platform-plugins.json)

-# Setting up local environment
+# Setting up local environment:

 To run the scenarios locally, along with these git repositories, a Jenkins server is required to create and run pipeline jobs.
 A nexus server is required to host consumer and provider's released artifacts.
 A Pact broker server and Postgres SQL DB to hold the Pact contracts.

-### Make Jenkins, Pact Broker and Nexus accessible on local
+### Make Jenkins, Pact Broker and Nexus accessible on local:

 Add following entries in `/etc/hosts` to allow access to these services